IndicSentEval: How Effectively do Multilingual Transformer Models encode Linguistic Properties for Indic Languages?: Introduction

-Overall, the main contributions of this paper are as follows. \begin{itemize} \item We conduct an extensive study on how 9 multilingual Transformer-based models capture 8 linguistic properties across 6 Indic languages. \item We contribute a novel dataset, \textsc{IndicSentEval}, with $\sim$47K sentences across the 6 languages. \item We find that Indic-specific models like MuRIL and IndicBERT best capture linguistic properties for Indic languages, while universal models like mBERT, InfoXLM, mGPT and BLOOM show mixed results across properties. \item Surprisingly, our robustness analysis with respect to 13 text perturbations shows that universal multilingual models (InfoXLM, BLOOM, mGPT, XGLM and mT5) demonstrate higher resilience to perturbations compared to BERT-like models (mBERT, IndicBERT and MuRIL). \end{itemize}
+Overall, the main contributions of this paper are as follows.
+(1) We perform an extensive study of the degree to which 9 multilingual Transformer-based models capture 8 linguistic properties across 6 Indic languages.
+(2) We contribute a novel dataset, \textsc{IndicSentEval}, with $\sim$47K sentences across the 6 languages.
+(3) We find that Indic-specific models like MuRIL and IndicBERT best capture linguistic properties for Indic languages, while universal models like mBERT, InfoXLM, mGPT and BLOOM show mixed results across properties.
+(4) Surprisingly, our robustness analysis with respect to 13 text perturbations shows that universal multilingual models (InfoXLM, BLOOM, mGPT, XGLM and mT5) demonstrate higher resilience to perturbations compared to BERT-like models (mBERT, IndicBERT and MuRIL).